Langerwehe station

-Langerwehe station is a station in the German state of North Rhine-Westphalia on the Cologne–Aachen high-speed railway.
-It is in the centre of Langerwehe in the district of Düren, about 25 km east of Aachen.
+Langerwehe station is located in North Rhine-Westphalia, Germany, along the Cologne–Aachen high-speed railway.
+Situated in the centre of Langerwehe in the district of Düren, it lies about 25 km east of Aachen.

 History

-The station was built in 1841 to coincide with the completion of the railway from Cologne to Aachen.
-The two-story central section of the station building dates from this period.
-Since the line originally served particularly freight traffic between the Belgian city of Antwerp and the Rhineland, a freight house was also established, which was partly used for the temporary storage of wood for the nearby coal mines of the Aachen district.
+The station was originally built in 1841 to coincide with the completion of the Cologne–Aachen railway.
+Its two-story central station building dates from this time.
+Initially serving primarily freight traffic between the Belgian city of Antwerp and the Rhineland, a freight house was also established, which was partly used for the temporary storage of wood for the nearby coal mines of the Aachen district.

-With the growing importance of passenger services at the end of the 19th century patronage of Langerwehe station increased strongly.
-At the beginning of the 20th century, the station was therefore significantly expanded, with a two-story extension added to the station building.
-The freight house became disused and was later partly demolished.
+By the late 19th century, passenger traffic had grown significantly.
+As a result, the station was expanded in the early 20th century, including a two-story extension to the station building.
+Over time, the freight house fell into disuse, and parts were demolished.

-In the late 1990s and early 2000s the line from Cologne to Aachen was rebuilt as a high-speed line.
-In the station two additional tracks without platforms were built to provide continuous main tracks for through trains (including high-speed Intercity-Express and Thalys trains).
-Two new side platform were built for passenger services, track 1 (towards Cologne) and 4 (towards Aachen), each 220 metres long and interconnected by a pedestrian tunnel.
+During the 1990s and early 2000s, the Cologne–Aachen line was upgraded to a high-speed route.
+Two additional tracks were built at Langerwehe station for uninterrupted passage of high-speed trains, such as the Intercity-Express and Thalys, Two new side platform were built for passenger services, track 1 (towards Cologne) and 4 (towards Aachen), each 220 metres long and interconnected by a pedestrian tunnel.

 The latest renovation in 2009 created a new platform track 5 with a bus station and a "park and rail" parking area.
 Track 5 is adjacent to track 4, but separated from it by a sound barrier.
 This is a terminating track, used only by Euregiobahn services from Aachen ending in Langerwehe.
 These services connect to the main line a few hundred metres west of the station.
 These services can also run to the station on track 4 and, since the timetable change of December 2009, half of the Euregiobahn services operate to Düren.